Wincohax/Wincohax/README.md

 # What's Next?

-I'm in the proccess of finishing high school and also on the way to get my english certification, my idea is go to college or get a way of getting some kind of income.
+I'm in the process of finishing high school and also on the way to getting my english certification, my idea is to go to college or get a way of getting some kind of income.

-I would like to create some project that can be helpful for people, I also love the idea of Open Source so I'll mostly publish every software that I will make here on github.
+I would like to create some projects that can be helpful for people, I also love the idea of Open Source so I'll mostly publish every software that I will make here on Github.

 I'm not that into commercial profit but I'm sure I'll get over it (?.